Tim Steele (racing driver): Winston Cup

 In 1994, Steele competed in five Winston Cup Series races in a car owned by Bobby Allison only managing a best finish of 33rd at Pocono.
 He attempted to qualify for the inaugural Brickyard 400 but failed.

 Busch Grand National

-In 1993, he competed in two Busch Grand National Series races at Michigan and Richmond for NASCAR driver Davey Allison's team.
+In 1993, Steele competed in two Busch Grand National Series races at Michigan and Richmond for NASCAR driver Davey Allison's team.
 Both races ended with Did Not Finishes (DNFs).
 In 1994, Steele competed in one race at Michigan for his father's team; it ended in another DNF.
 In 1997, he competed in seven races for James Finch.
-This time he managed to accumulate two top tens and one top five finish and an overall average finish of 19.9.
+This time, he managed to accumulate two top-tens and one top-five finish and an overall average finish of 19.9.
 This would be the last year he would compete in the series.

 Craftsman Truck Series

 In 1999, Steele competed in 13 Craftsman Truck Series races in a truck once again owned by his father.
 He accumulated one top-ten finish and led 45 laps.
 He averaged a nineteenth place finish and finished 25th overall in the standings.